rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

     Even if not present in the screenshot above, if there are plugins with commits including "breaking changes" these will be displayed first.

 There is also the possibility of running the entire update cycle with just the `Sync` command.
-From the interface by typing ++S++ or with the command `:Lazy sync` we will invoke the function, which consists of the concatenation of `install` + `clean` + `update`.
+From the interface by typing ++"S"++ or with the command `:Lazy sync` we will invoke the function, which consists of the concatenation of `install` + `clean` + `update`.

 The update process, whether done individually or cumulatively, will also modify the _lazy-lock.json_ file.
 In particular, commits will be modified to synchronize them with the state of the repository on GitHub.

 ## Additional Features

 In writing the plugin, special attention was paid to performance and code efficiency, and to give us a way to evaluate the startup times of the various plugins.
-We are provided with a _profiler_ that can be invoked with the `:Lazy profile` command or with the ++P++ key from the interface.
+We are provided with a _profiler_ that can be invoked with the `:Lazy profile` command or with the ++"P"++ key from the interface.

 ![Lazy Profiler](../images/lazy_profile.png)

-Here we can see the loading times of the various plugins that can be sorted with the key combination ++CTRL++ + ++s++ by entry in the configuration or by loading time.
-We also have the possibility to perform searches on the loading time of plugins by setting a minimum threshold in milliseconds with the combination ++CTRL++ + ++f++.
+Here we can see the loading times of the various plugins that can be sorted with the key combination ++ctrl++ + ++"s"++ by entry in the configuration or by loading time.
+We also have the possibility to perform searches on the loading time of plugins by setting a minimum threshold in milliseconds with the combination ++ctrl++ + ++"f"++.

 This information can be useful in troubleshooting if the editor slows down abnormally.

-The plugin also provides a display of the last operations performed on the plugins, a display that can be called up with the ++L++ key from the interface or with the `:Lazy log` command from the editor itself.
+The plugin also provides a display of the last operations performed on the plugins, a display that can be called up with the ++"L"++ key from the interface or with the `:Lazy log` command from the editor itself.

 ![Lazy Log](../images/lazy_log.png)

 It also integrates a debugging feature that allows us to check active lazy-loading handlers and what is in the module cache.
-To activate it we can use the ++D++ key from the interface or invoke it with the `:Lazy debug` command.
+To activate it we can use the ++"D"++ key from the interface or invoke it with the `:Lazy debug` command.

 ![Lazy Debug](../images/lazy_debug.png)